 The MB integral can be regarded as the inverse Mellin transform of $\exp(-x)$ with $x \!=\! z^{-\beta/p}\exp((2l-1)i \pi/p)$ in Eq.\ (\ref{twenty}).
 Consequently, the above equivalence reduces to

-From p.\ 412 of Ref.\ \cite{car66} we know that the Cauchy integral on the rhs of Equivalence\ (\ref{forty}) develops jump discontinuities as $-z^{-\beta} e^{2i l \pi }$ moves across the line contour.
+On p.\ 412 of Ref.\ \cite{car66} we see that the Cauchy integral on the rhs of Equivalence\ (\ref{forty}) develops jump discontinuities as $-z^{-\beta} e^{2i l \pi }$ moves across the line contour.
 This means that while $z^{-\beta} e^{2li \pi }$ is located in a branch of the complex plane, say $(2j \!-\!1)\pi \!<\! {\rm arg}\, (z^{-\beta}e^{2l i \pi }) \!<\!
 (2j \!+\!
-1) \pi$, the regularised value is given by the Cauchy integral, but once $z^{-\beta}e^{2li \pi }$ moves outside of this branch, it acquires extra terms or else the regularised value would be the same for all Stokes sectors.
-Therefore, the regularised value of $S^{I}_{p,q}(N,z^{\beta}e^{-2 li \pi })$ cannot be represented solely by a Cauchy integral.
+1) \pi$, the regularized value is given by the Cauchy integral, but once $z^{-\beta}e^{2li \pi }$ moves outside of this branch, it acquires extra terms or else the regularized value would be the same for all Stokes sectors.
+Hence the regularized value of $S^{I}_{p,q}(N,z^{\beta}e^{-2 li \pi })$ cannot be represented solely by a Cauchy integral.
 As a result, another problem emerges.
-We need to determine the specific Stokes sector over which the Cauchy integral is the sole contribution to the regularised value.
+We need to determine the specific Stokes sector over which the Cauchy integral is the sole contribution to the regularized value.
 This appears to be arbitrary, much like selecting a principal branch in the complex plane.
-So, a primary Stokes sector must be nominated.
+Thus, a primary Stokes sector must be nominated.
 This is taken to be the $j \!=\!l \!=\!
 0$ branch of the complex plane.
-Consequently, the Cauchy integral on the rhs of Equivalence\ (\ref{forty}) represents the regularised value only for $-\pi/\beta \!<\! {\rm arg}\,z \!<\! \pi/\beta$.
+Consequently, the Cauchy integral on the rhs of Equivalence\ (\ref{forty}) represents the regularized value only for $-\pi/\beta \!<\! {\rm arg}\,z \!<\! \pi/\beta$.
 That is, the $j \!=\! l \!=\!
 0$ branch reduces to the principal branch of the complex plane when $\beta \!=\!
-1$, thereby yielding the regularised value of the first type of terminant as given on p.\ 406 of Dingle's book \cite{din73}.
-Hence, for $l \!=\!0$ we arrive at
+1$, thereby yielding the regularized value of the first type of terminant as given on p.\ 406 of Dingle's book \cite{din73}.
+Consequently, for $l \!=\!0$ we arrive at

 which is only valid for $-\pi/\beta \!<\! {\rm arg}\, z \!<\! \pi/\beta$.